The Web address of this article is

 The cumulative effects of many unmourned losses can increase the intensity

-losses and timings, and their personal mourning progress are vital parts of
+losses and timings, and their personal mourning progress are essential steps

 Gaining this awareness is best begun

-in courtship, for committing to partners before you or they and any
+in courtship, for committing to a partner before you or they and any

 kids are well